RiftValleySoftware/basalt/README.md

     This is the method that actually processes the REST command.
 The (possibly logged-in) \ref ANDISOL object is passed in, along with the HTTP method, response type, and any further commands and/or query parameters.

     The method will respond with a string to be returned, reflecting the result of the requested command.

+- `A_CO_Basalt_Plugin::_get_xsd`

+    This is a very simple method that simply returns the POSIX path to the [XSD](https://www.w3.org/XML/Schema) file fragment for this plugin.
+This schema must be comprehensive for ALL possible XML responses from the plugin.

 BASALT will include a few "built in" plugins, but the implementor of the server can write and install more plugins, giving a very powerful facility for managing REST interactions.